 "Every stage in a garment’s life threatens our planet and its resources.
 It can take more than 20,000 litres of water to produce 1kg of cotton, equivalent to a single t-shirt and pair of jeans.
 Up to 8,000 different chemicals are used to turn raw materials into clothes, including a range of dyeing and finishing processes.”
 The Business of Fashion

-What can we do?
+What can you do?

-Small steps can lead to big changes in impact.
+These steps can lead to big changes in impact.
 Sustainability in fashion is about finding the negative impact of a manufacturing process and shifting from a negative impact into a positive one.

 Do you have questions about how you can find negative impact and change this to positive impact within your products, organization and supply chain?
 Feel free to contact us here.